-People and organisations in Scotland, the UK and around the world have produced a huge number of resources to support children and young people during the pandemic. in Scotland, the UK and around the world.
+People and organisations in Scotland, the UK and around the world have produced a huge number of resources to support children and young people during the pandemic.

 Resources for children

 Childline has people you can talk to at any time of day about any worries that you have.
 They’ll listen to you about what you have to say.

 CBBC Newsround has lots of videos and advice for you if you’re worried about coronavirus.
 It’s also has a page of advice for you if you’re worried by events in the news.